libreform/libreform/docs/architecture.md

 #### `wait.ts`

 Because what's programming without arbitrary delays?
 Async wrappers for waiting.
 It's necessary to wait for the next "tick" after doing DOM operations before reading the DOM.

+### `react/`

+As you might expect, React components live here.
+They're only used by the admin by default.